Slovak PM prepared to step down to resolve coalition crisis but sets conditions

 Slovakia, one of the European countries worst hit by the coronavirus, received 200,000 Sputnik vaccines out of an agreed 2 million on March 1, but has yet to start inoculations while the batch is reviewed by Slovak authorities.

-It was the second EU nation after Hungary to buy Sputnik, which has not been cleared by the EU drug regulator.
+It was the second European Union nation after Hungary to buy Sputnik, which has not been cleared by the EU drug regulator.

 Our Standards: The Thomson Reuters Trust Principles.